 But, with data warehousing, you can save yourself from the hassle of additional data security.

 As a business that deals with customer information regularly, your first and foremost priority is to protect your existing and prospective consumers’ information.
 To evade all future nuisances, you take all the indispensable actions to escape data breaches.
-With a data warehouse, you can keep all your data sources consolidated and appropriately protected in order to significantly decrease the threat of a data breach.
+With a data warehouse, you can keep all your data sources consolidated and appropriately protected.
+This will significantly decrease the threat of a data breach.

 These are just a few advantages that data warehousing has to offer for your business.
 If a data warehouse is implemented and designed appropriately, it can offer a wide range of benefits to your company.
 It provides you with improved business intelligence, robust decision support, superior business practices, and effective analytics processing.